International

 Zululand

-Zululand, a traditional region in the northeastern section of present-day KwaZulu-Natal (formerly Natal) province, South Africa.
-It is the home of the Zulu people and site of their 19th-century kingdom.
+Zululand, located in the northeastern part of present-day KwaZulu-Natal province, South Africa, is the traditional homeland of the Zulu people and the heart of their 19th-century kingdom.

-Shaka was assassinated in 1828 and was succeeded by his half-brother, Dingane (reigned 1828–40).
-During Dingane’s reign, the Zulu kingdom was penetrated by the British as well as the Boers, who had formed an alliance with his brother, Mpande.
-Dingane was deposed by Mpande in 1840 and later killed.
-Under Mpande (reigned 1840–72) portions of the Zulu, the territory was taken over by the Boers and by the British, who had moved into the neighboring Natal region in 1838.
-The Boers seized the bulk of the Zulu kingdom south of the Black Mfolozi, but they were compelled to return the main region between the Black Mfolozi and the Tugela to the Zulu after the British annexed Natal in 1843.
+Shaka was assassinated in 1828 and succeeded by his half-brother Dingane (1828–1840).
+During Dingane’s reign, the kingdom faced incursions by the British and Boers, who allied with Dingane’s brother, Mpande.
+In 1840, Mpande overthrew Dingane, who was later killed.
+Under Mpande (1840–1872), the Boers and British seized parts of the Zulu territory.
+The Boers took land south of the Black Mfolozi, but the British, after annexing Natal in 1843, forced them to return the core region between the Black Mfolozi and Tugela rivers to the Zulu.

 Related posts